Press Office

 Guildford Book Festival

-Established in 1989, Guildford Book Festival is staged annually across venues within the town.
-Many bestselling authors have appeared at the Festival, including Jodi Picoult, Joanna Trollope, Louis De Bernières, Patrick Gale and Bernard Cornwall alongside household names such as Richard Osman, Nigella Lawson, David Suchet, Jeremy Paxman, Mel C, Graham Norton, Noel Fitzpatrick and Gyles Brandreth.
+Established in 1989, Guildford Book Festival is staged annually each October across venues within the town.
+Many bestselling authors have appeared at the Festival – which is a registered charity - including Jodi Picoult, Joanna Trollope, Louis De Bernières, Patrick Gale and Bernard Cornwall alongside household names such as Richard Osman, Nigella Lawson, David Suchet, Jeremy Paxman, Mel C, Graham Norton, Noel Fitzpatrick and Gyles Brandreth.

 Thank you to local author Ally Sherrick for her inspirational talk to Year 7.
 The insight into her historical research surrounding the book Black Powder and how she has interwoven this into the story greatly impressed the students.
 The time Ally Sherrick took into preparing the interactive PowerPoint and the props she brought in, the time she gave up to sign books was such an act of kindness to our students.
 We are very grateful to Guildford Book Festival for the smooth organisation of this event and for their excellent communication surrounding the whole visit.